railsbridge-boston/railsbridge-boston/views/blog/2012_nov_recap_text.markdown

 noted that this presented a serious imposition and drag on the workshop.

-We also had one unfortunate incident where a student started saying disparaging things about transgendered people at the same table where one happened to be sitting.
+We also had one unfortunate incident where a student started saying disparaging things about transgender people at the same table where one happened to be sitting.
 We had no civility policy for workshop attendees to prevent this sort of thing.
 But next time [we will have one](https://github.com/railsbridge-boston/railsbridge-boston/issues/2).